David Eisenbud

 • With Marc Chardin, Craig Huneke, and Bernd Ulrich I've done some work on residual intersections.
 The most recent work is related to residual intersections in the first serious case beyond the ones satisfying the ``Artin-Nagata'' conditions that guarantee the Cohen-Macaulay property for residual intersections: the ideals of 2 x 2 minors of generic 2 x n matrices.

-• With Jeremy Gray I'm working on a biographical paper (for mathematicians) and book (for historians) about the life and work of F.S.
-Macaulay.
-Though his work contains aspects that look quite various, I think there's a very strong underlying thread that can be traced from the early work on plane curves right through his invention (in the graded case) of the notion of what we now call a Gorentstein ring.
+• Jeremy Gray and I wrote a biographical paper (for mathematicians) on the life and work of F. S. Macaulay, which was published in the Bulletin of the AMS.
+As of Summer 2024 we have nearly finished a book-length treatment, aimed at historians.
+Though his work contains aspects that look quite various, I think there's an underlying thread that can be traced from the early work on plane curves right through his invention (in the graded case) of the notion of what we now call a Gorentstein ring.

 I am grateful to the National Science Foundation for partial support in my work on these projects!